onekiloparsec/KPCJumpBarControl/README.md

 Highlighting
 ------------

-The tabs control support the possibility to be highlighted.
+The jump bar control support the possibility to be highlighted.
 This is useful when you have multiple subviews, each with jump bars, and you need to indicate to the user which subview is actually 'active'.
 (In the screenshot above, the upper bar has a darker background than the lower ones).